dynverse/dynplot2/README.md

 <!-- This section gets automatically generated from inst/NEWS.md, and also generates inst/NEWS -->

+### Recent changes in dynplot2 1.0.0 (unreleased)

+  - Spin-off from dynplot, dynplot2 provides a more modular interface to visualize trajectories

 ### Recent changes in dynplot 1.0.0 (28-03-2019)

   - Initial release of dynplot